How can I learn more about MassChallenge and its programs?

 How does the accelerator work?

 MassChallenge runs one accelerator program in each of our locations and in each of our verticals each year.

-In our accelerators (Boston, Israel, Mexico, Switzerland, Texas), selected startups are early-stage (<$500K in funding) and participate in a four-month, industry-agnostic accelerator where they receive:
+In our accelerators (Boston, Israel, Mexico, Switzerland, Texas), selected startups are early-stage (<$1M in funding and <$2M in annual revenue) and participate in a four-month, industry-agnostic accelerator where they receive:

 - Hands-on support from top mentors and experts

 - Access to MassChallenge’s unrivalled network of corporate partners

 - Tailored workshops and office hours